Pylons/pyramid/docs/narr/configuration.rst

 Hello World, Configured Imperatively
 ------------------------------------

-Experienced Python programmers may find the "imperative" configuration mechanism fits the way they already do things.
-This is the configuration mode in which a developer cedes the least amount of control to the framework.
-It is often the easiest configuration mode to understand.
+Experienced Python programmers might find that "imperative" configuration is easiest to use.
+This is the configuration mode in which a developer cedes the least amount of control to the framework;
+it's "imperative" because you express the configuration directly in Python code.

 Here's one of the simplest :mod:`repoze.bfg` applications, configured
 imperatively: